Replacing Solace Appliance Event Brokers

 4. If the event broker hosts Solace Geneos Agent, its Solace Geneos Agent properties file (solgeneos/config/solgeneosagent.properties) must be copied to an external file server.

-2. Swap the appliances.
+2. Swap the appliance event brokers.

-1. Power-down the old appliance.
+1. Power-down the old appliance event broker.

 Enter the following commands: